stevedonovan/gentle-intro/6-error-handling.md

 The returned error contains an enum `ErrorKind`, which allows us to distinguish between various kinds of errors.
-There's always a variant `Msg` (when you say `Error::from(str)`) and the `foreign_links` macro has declared `Io` which wraps I/O errors:
+There's always a variant `Msg` (when you say `Error::from(str)`) and the `foreign_links` has declared `Io` which wraps I/O errors:

 ```rust
 fn main() {